MonstroMart/Oncoupe/README.md

 - muxing
 - demuxing

-# P.S.
+## Usage

-## This is a test to see how Git works so this is not a functional application
+This is a test to see how GitHub works so this is not a functional application.

-### Test markdown-toc
+## License

+Oncoupe is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Oncoupe is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Oncoupe.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+## Version history

+For a detailed list of releases and changes see the [releases section](https://github.com/MonstroMart/Oncoupe/releases).